-The units of the resulting measures are average daily applications per active vacancy posting.
+The units of the resulting measures in Figure II.1 are average daily applications per active vacancy posting.

+As Figure II.1 shows, the level and time path of relative tightness differs greatly by skill category.
+For example, jobs requiring "Big Data" skills attract relatively few applicants.
+Active vacancy postings for jobs that require Big Data skills attracted 0.78 applications per day in the second quarter of 2017, up from about 0.25 applications per day in 2012 and 2013.
+Postings for jobs that require User Interface skills attracted 2 applications per day in the second quarter of 2017, a dramatic increase since 2014 and earlier.
+These results say that relative tightness fell for jobs requiring "Big Data" and "User Interface" skills, perhaps because the supply of workers with these skills rose.

-As Figure II.1 illustrates, the evolution of relative labor market tightness varies greatly by skill category.
-For example, relative tightness fell in 2015 and the first half of 2016 for job postings that require skills related to "Hadoop", "User Interface", ".Net", "Linux", "Unix", and "Java".
-That is, the daily flow of applications per vacancy posting rose in 2015 and the first half of 2016 for job postings that require these skills, relative to the average job in the database.
-In contrast, job postings that require skills related to "Security", "Solution Development", and "Application Development" are those that experienced an increased relative labor market tightness since 2012.
+In contrast, job postings that require skills related to "Security", "Solution Development", "Windows" and "Application Development" experienced an increase in relative tightness since 2012.
 Job postings with these skill requirements saw large relative declines in the average daily flow of applications per posting.

 Figure II.1.
-Skill-Based Relative Labor Market Tightness Measures Quarterly Averages of Monthly Values, 2012Q1 to 2017Q1
+Skill-Based Relative Labor Market Tightness Measures 3-month Moving Averages, March 2012 to May 2017